Rahulrj2004/X-tweets/README.md

 # X-tweets
-This is the basic clone of X
+This is the basic clone of X  which is capable of uploading images and videos